-Brian Poldrack guides clients through all aspects of civil litigation, appeals and alternative dispute resolution.
-With experience in complex civil trials, arbitration, mediation and appeals, he concentrates on the most effective and beneficial method of resolving his clients’ civil disputes.
+Brian Poldrack guides clients through all aspects of civil litigation, appeals, and alternative dispute resolution.
+With experience in complex civil trials, arbitration, mediation, and appeals, he concentrates on the most effective and beneficial method of resolving his clients’ civil disputes.

 His work largely focuses on commercial and employment law, including disputes in litigation and arbitration; drafting contracts, manuals and policies; and regulation compliance.
 Other areas of civil litigation include commercial and business torts; contracts, including construction, consumer and products law; and insurance law.
 Brian focuses not only on the strategic legal aspects of a legal dispute, but on how such disputes affect clients’ business and reputation to help them win their case without disruption of the work that matters most.

-- Represented top-level executive in employment contract dispute at trial and in appeal, resulting in substantial judgment against employer.
+- Represented a top-level executive in employment contract dispute at trial and in appeal, resulting in substantial judgment against employer.

 - American Bar Association